Omi ramie cloth Omi jofu

-The refreshing texture of linen and the unique and sophisticated Kasuri patterns
+The refreshing texture of ramie and unique patterns

-The characteristics of Omi Jofu are the refreshing texture of the textile woven with the fine linen threads and the chic Kasuri patterns.
-The Kibira, which is woven with the unbleached linen, is also produced and the hemp threads, shredded and joined by hand, are used for the weft.
-The linen fiber has to be shredded and joined to make one thread so the Teumi process is a painstaking process.
-The Kasuri patterns of Omi Jofu include the Tateito Gasuri, the Yokoito Gasuri and the Tateyoko Heiyo Gasuri.
-The Tateito Gasuri uses the Katagami Nassen technique (the threads are dyed using the paper pattern).
-The Tateyoko Heiyo Gasuri uses the Kushioshi Nassen technique, which uses a tool with a curve similar to the back of a comb to rub the dye into the threads.
-Omi Jofu is woven while the warp and the weft are carefully adjusted.
-The woven textile is known as a fabric of the highest quality and its cool and refreshing texture make it suitable for the summer Kimono.
+This craft has chic kasuri* or ikat patterns and a refreshing texture from being woven with fine ramie threads.
+Not just ikat, but the fabric, which is woven from unbleached ramie, is produced and used for the weft.
+The fiber undergoes a painstaking process of being shredded and joined to make a thread.
+There are three kinds of ikat technique: Tateito gasuri, Yokoito gasuri and Tateyoko heiyo gasuri.
+Tateito gasuri uses the Katagami nassen or stencil dyeing technique which is when threads are dyed using tracing paper.
+Tateyoko heiyo gasuri uses the Kushioshi nassen technique or comb press dyeing, which uses a tool with a curve similar to the back of a comb to rub the dye into the threads.
+Omi jofu is woven while the warp and the weft are carefully adjusted.
+This woven textile is known as a high quality fabric as its cool and refreshing texture make it suitable for summer kimono.

-The Koto region, in the east side of Lake Biwa, is a basin with high humidity due to the fog arising from Lake Biwa and the streams from the Aichi River and Noto River.
-This environment is suitable for cultivating linen and the cultivation of hemp has been thriving for a long time.
-The linen textile has been produced since the Kamakura period (1185-1333) using the technique passed down from the craftsmen who moved from Kyoto.
-The linen textile produced in this region became well-known nation-wide due to the activities of the Omi Shonin (businessmen from the Omi region).
-In the Edo period (1603 – 1868) the production of the linen textile developed furthermore and became a successful local industry under the protection of the Hikone domain, which ruled the east side of Lake Biwa.
-In the meantime, the Choma (ramie), which the Omi Shonin brought back from the Tohoku region, greatly influenced the development of Omi Jofu.
-The dyeing technique also progressed around the same time.
-The Itajime method (making patterns by pressing and dyeing cloth and threads between carved boards) and the Kushioshi Nassen method were developed in the latter half of the 18th century.
-The spun ramie threads were introduced at the end of the Meiji period (1868-1912) and the new techniques including the Kamigata Nassen were developed at the beginning of the Showa period (1926-1989).
-The Itajime method, which was in use until the Taisho period (1912–1926), disappeared.
-Omi Jofu has been has been passed down to the present day as a 700-year old traditional textile.
+The Koto region, on the east side of Lake Biwa, is a basin with high humidity due to fog arising from the lake and streams from nearby rivers.
+It is a suitable environment for ramie, which has been cultivated since the Kamakura period (1185-1333) using techniques passed down from craftsmen who had moved from Kyoto.
+The textile produced in this region became known nationwide due to the support of merchants from the area.
+The production of Omi jofu developed and became a successful local industry during the Edo period (1603-1868) under the sponsorship of the Hikone domain, who ruled the area.
+In the meantime, ramie was brought back from the northeast region of Japan by local merchants and greatly influenced development of this craft.
+The dyeing techniques of itajime (making patterns by pressing and dyeing threads between carved boards) and comb press dyeing were developed in the latter half of the 18th century.
+Spun ramie threads were introduced at the end of the Meiji period (1868-1912) and stencil dyeing was developed at the beginning of the Showa period (1926-1989).
+The itajime method was used until disappearing after the Taisho period (1912–1926).
+Omi jofu has a seven hundred year old history as a traditional textile.

 General Production Process